Ruchiranga/AD_A-team-project/README.md

 * worldwideGross: Wordlwide revenue, given as string, scrapped
 * metascore: Scores are assigned to movie's reviews of large group of the world's most respected critics, and weighted average are applied to summarize their opinions range, given as float, scraped
 * musicProducer: Producer of the music in the movie, string, scraped

-* primaryTitle: English title, string
-* originalTitle: Original title, string
+### Actor Awards and Nominations

+* nconst: Unique IMDB IDs of actors
-* startYear: Year of release, integer
+* year: Year of award or nominaion
+* category : Award ceramony
+* w_n : Winner or Nominee
-* runtimeMinutes: Runtime of the movie in minutes, string, scraped
+* description: Description of the award
-* genres: genres the movie can be attributed to, string
-* averageRating: Average rating of the movie given by imbd users, float
+* movie: Name of the movie in which the actor played on
-* numVotes: Number of users that have scored the movie, float
+* tconst: Unique IMDB Id of movie in which the actor played on